MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/predict-subscription-churn.md

    - **Prediction name:** The name of the prediction provided when creating it.
    - **Prediction type:** The type of model used for the prediction
    - **Output entity:** Name of the entity to store the output of the prediction.
 You can find an entity with this name on **Data** > **Entities**.
-   - **Predicted field:** This field is populated only for some types of predictions, and is not used in subscription churn prediction.
+   - **Predicted field:** This field is populated only for some types of predictions, and isn't used in subscription churn prediction.
    - **Status:** The current status of the prediction's run.
         - **Queued:** The prediction is currently waiting for other processes to run.
         - **Refreshing:** The prediction is currently running the "score" stage of processing to produce results that will flow into the output entity.